 Use parental control software

 With mobile phone monitoring and computer monitoring software, parents can keep an eye on the internet and social media activities performed by their offspring.
 They can read conversations and listen to calls made or received by the child; view the internet browsing history and time and duration of using certain website; discover photos and videos stored on the hard drive of their smartphone.
-The GPS location tracker helps you to locate your child and get notified when it enters in a restricted or unsafe area.
+The live GPS location tracker helps you to locate your child and get notified when it enters in a restricted or unsafe area.

 The great thing about these applications is that you can monitor almost everything your kid doing on media including Facebook, Twitter, Instagram, Snapchat, WhatsApp, Viber, Line and even some risky social mobile phone apps including Tinder and Kik.
 You can track the emails received and sent by them using Gmail, and get their email keystrokes and password keystrokes.